tdhock/tdhock.github.io/_pages/about.md

 My lab is recruiting masters and PhD students who are interested in working on new statistical models, optimization algorithms, interactive systems, and software for machine learning.
-If you are interested in joining, please [read the application instructions](http://ml.nau.edu/application.html).
+If you are interested in joining, please first read my mentorship plan to see what you and I would be committing to, then [read the application instructions](http://ml.nau.edu/application.html).

 **Brief CV**